gllmAR/gllmar.github.com/assets/slides/lutherie/lutherie.md

 <section data-markdown>
 ## Motivations
 * Generate novel experiences modified by the user engagements
-* Create interfaces-instruments with expressive range
+* Create interfaces-instruments with expressive range accessible
 * Deploy interactive installations in public spaces
 * Share and document this process among the Makers community (open source)